MENU

 She also devised a new piece of hairwork: which commemorates the lives of the individuals whose skulls were historically taken without consent for the purpose of providing data for pernicious theories of (long-since discredited) racial science in metropolitan museums.

-Jane regularly speaks about the work at conferences and in public debates: as chair of the 'Difficult Material - navigating ethical challenges in collections' panel at The Artist as Researcher conference organised by Artquest at the Foundling Museum (2019); at Sheffield University's Festival of the Mind (2022); the Representing the Medical Body conference at the Science Museum (2019) and at the Troubling Objects: interrogating collecting and collections conference at the Victoria & Albert Museum (2018).
+Jane regularly speaks about the work at conferences and in public debates: as Chair of the 'Difficult Material - navigating ethical challenges in collections' panel at The Artist as Researcher conference organised by Artquest at the Foundling Museum (2019); as a member of the 'Museums: Is This Any Way to See Truth?' panel with Dan Hicks and Nelson Maldonado-Torres at The Future of Truth: At the Intersection of Art & Science conference convened by the University of Connecticut, in association with the American Museum of Natural History, in New York (2023); at Sheffield University's Festival of the Mind (2022); the Representing the Medical Body conference at the Science Museum (2019) and at the Troubling Objects: interrogating collecting and collections conference at the Victoria & Albert Museum (2018).

 She appears in an online interview with Alexis Boylan, Director of Academic Affairs at the University of Connecticut, as part of the University's Seeing Truth: Art, Science, Museums, and Making Knowledge project: discussing her work with human remains in museums in the context of the development of her wider practice as Keeper of The Wildgoose Memorial Library (2022).